trackerproject/trackeR/README.md

 Read:
 - Read data from .tcx or .db3 files.
-- Read all supported files in a specfied directory.
+- Read all supported files in a specified directory.

 Data processing:
 - Automatically identify sessions from timestamps.
-- Imputation of data to characterize times when the device is paused or remains stationary.
+- Imputation of data to characterise times when the device is paused or remains stationary.
 - Correction of GPS-measured distances using elevation data.
 - Basic data cleaning capabilities e.g., no negative speeds or distances.
 - Specify and conveniently change units of measurement.